 • Continue to mix on low for 3-4 minutes until the dough becomes smooth and elastic and pulls away from the sides of the bowl.
 If the dough doesn’t pull away from the bowl, add in a couple more tablespoons of flour at a time and continue mixing.

-• Remove from the dough from the mixer and place on the counter to knead a few times and shape into a ball.
+• Remove the dough from the mixer and place on the counter to knead a few times and shape into a ball.

 • Wrap in plastic wrap and chill in the refrigerator for 30 minutes.